itmat/pgfi-hts/starcluster/README.md

 ```
 masternode$ sudo su -
-masternode# cd /mnt/RUM/RUM
+masternode# cd /opt/RUM/RUM
 ```

 Edit the config file in the `lib` directory as appropriate: the filenames should be absolute paths if at all possible.
 You should probably write the output back to the same volume; otherwise you'll have to make sure by other means that wherever you're writing to is accessible (with NFS) to all the cluster nodes.

 Retrieve the reads file either from s3 or your local machine and upload it to the master node, on the NFS-shared volume.
-[S3cmd](http://s3tools.org/s3cmd) may be helpful with this, but I don't think it comes installed.
-(OK, I'm working on making an AMI which has this stuff installed already, but instance-store AMIs are not documented well.
-Better instructions on s3cmd and how to use it coming when I have that set up.)
+[S3cmd](http://s3tools.org/s3cmd) is installed on the AMI, so you should be able to retrieve stuff from s3.

+### To Use SCP ###

+You can copy files to/from the cluster (use its shared directory!) with scp as usual, using the key file specified in the starcluster config file to identify (`clusterkey.pem`).
+To find out the names of the machines, use `starcluster -c starcluster.cfg listclusters` (on your local machine) to see the clusters currently running and the names of the machines in each one (we're only dealing with one at the moment).

+### To use S3Cmd ###

+While logged into the master node, run

+    s3cmd --configure

+to configure s3cmd for accessing your s3 buckets.
+Then you can use

+    s3cmd get s3://BUCKET/OBJECT LOCALFILE

+to download things from s3 buckets, and you can use `s3cmd put` to upload stuff into s3, and various other s3 commands (see `s3cmd --help`).

 ## 7. Run RUM ##

 Then you should be able to run RUM:

 ```
-masternode# perl ./RUM_runner.pl lib/rum.config_platypus reads.fa /mnt/RUM/RUM/data 40 "Cluster run" --qsub
+masternode# perl ./RUM_runner.pl lib/rum.config_platypus reads.fa /opt/RUM/RUM/data 40 "Cluster run" --qsub
 ```

 For the number of chunks, figure the number of nodes in the cluster times the number of cores per node (2 for a High-Memory XL node, 4 for a High-Memory 2XL node, and 8 for a High-Memory 4XL node.
 You should be using High-Memory nodes in most cases; you need at least 6-7GB of memory for each chunk).
 And watch it go!